 Eastcoast Housing aims to provide equality of access to affordable housing for middle and low income earners.
 The housing must be suitable for the applicant’s needs, offer security of tenure and promote tenant participation and control.

-We also provide a choice of community services in tenancy, property and asset management which is available to all and to support special accommodation groups within the Eastcoast region of Victoria.
+We also provide a choice of community services in residency, property and asset management which is available to all and to support special accommodation groups within the Eastcoast region of Victoria.

-Tenancy management covers allocation to housing, negotiation and monitoring of tenancy/occupancy agreements/house rules, management of disputes and complaints, collection of rent and support to resolve issues that arise and/or issues that led to the homelessness or that may place that person at risk of (further) periods of homelessness.
+Renter management covers allocation to housing, negotiation and monitoring of residency/occupancy agreements/house rules, management of disputes and complaints, collection of rent and support to resolve issues that arise and/or issues that led to the homelessness or that may place that person at risk of (further) periods of homelessness.

 Support is an individualized case managed response to the range of issues that have caused a person or family to become homelessness and/or prevents them from establishing or maintaining a long term home.
 It is a broad and diverse response typically covering income and health matters and specific barriers to housing such as tenancy disputes, debt, and discrimination.